AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 **Get Application Information**

 1. From the Azure portal, click All services and search for “Azure Active Directory”.
+Click “App registrations” and then the application to see the Application (client) ID and Directory (tenant) ID.

    |Image01|